matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 The current definition of *after* is ambiguous, and difficult for clients to calculate.
-It depends on only receiving events via sync, which is impossible when we want to do backpagination or to fetch thread messages via the `relations` API.
+It depends on only receiving events via sync, which is impossible since we sometimes want messages that did not arrive via sync, so we use different APIs such as `messages` or `relations`.

 The current definition also makes it needlessly complex for clients to determine whether an event is read because the receipt itself does not hold enough